By Alejandro Saltiel, CFA, Head of Indexes, U.S.

 Meanwhile WTEPS’s sector biases are contained except for its slight over-weight in Financials and under-weight in Information Technology, seeking to provide investors with a core exposure at constrained valuations and increased quality.

 Important Risks Related to this Article

-There are risks associated with investing, including the possible loss of principal.
+There are risks associated with investing, including possible loss of principal.
 Funds focusing their investments on certain sectors increase their vulnerability to any single economic or regulatory development.
 This may result in greater share price volatility.
-Dividends are not guaranteed, and a company currently paying dividends may cease paying dividends at any time.
 Please read the Fund’s prospectus for specific details regarding the Fund’s risk profile.